nietras/nietras.github.io/_posts/2021-06-01-csharp-10-record-struct.md

-In this blog post I will do a quick deep dive into the new [`record struct`](https://github.com/dotnet/csharplang/issues/4334) being introduced in the upcoming C# 10 and look at the performance implications of this in a specific context (**20x faster and infinitely less GC pressure** than a plain `struct`).
+In this blog post I will do a quick deep dive into the new [`record struct`](https://github.com/dotnet/csharplang/issues/4334) being introduced in the upcoming C# 10 and look at the performance implications of this in a specific context (**20x faster and 100% less allocations** than a plain `struct`).
 I will cover:

- * Code generated for `record struct` (going to IL and back to C#)
+ * Code generated for `record struct`
  * Importance of the generated code
  * Performance implications of default struct equality in C#
- * Example use case
  * Setup project to use preview compiler via `Microsoft.Net.Compilers.Toolset` nuget package
- * Benchmarks covering common pitfalls
+ * Types and implementations covering different possibilities and common pitfalls
+ * Benchmarks

 ## `record struct`
-With `record struct` you can take a plain struct like:
+With `record struct` you can take a plain struct like (this is just an example but note that `Type` is a reference type/`class`):
 ```csharp
 public readonly struct PlainStruct
 {